What is The Argyle proposing?

 Doesn’t The Argyle already host events?

-Yes . . . but it seems the Argyle is changing their business model from a private Dining Club with a few events to a Major Event Center Venue with a little dining.
+Yes . . . but it’s important to remember that the late, loud parties on the lawn are the exception and are actually prohibited by zoning.
+An analysis of their business plan, the SUP and the Major Event Center makes it clear that The Argyle is changing their business model from a private Dining Club with a few events to a Major Event Venue with a little dining.

 I have heard all the sound will move inside, is